-We are sorry to hear that you were not able to enjoy the rotisserie chicken purchased from our deli.
-Let us reassure you that we have strict standards and procedures that our deli teams are to follow which include temperature checks that are documented on cooked birds with a calibrated meat thermometer.
+We have strict standards and procedures that our deli teams are to follow which include temperature checks that are documented on cooked birds with a calibrated meat thermometer.

 If you were seeing a deep red color or fluid resembling blood around the bone, pigment in the bone marrow can color the surrounding tissue and make the bones themselves look very dark.
 This is typically a reaction between the solution that is injected into the bird to make it juicy and the blood vessels surrounding the bone.